annatequilaa/Unit-1/Project/main.md

 # Criterion A: Planning

-## Problem definition
+## Problem definition (more specific)
 My client, Silco, is the owner of the Zaun Company.
 His employees are suffering from security breaches, where unauthorized individuals gain access and even controls to sensitive company information and systems.
 In the past they have used basic password management, such as manually recording passwords onto documents or relying on individual memory, but it presents many limitations, like people forgetting passwords, sharing them insecurely, or using weak passwords.
+My client is concerned about these 3 main points (insert smth?)

 ## Proposed Solution
 I propose to create a hidden and secure password manager for my client, this solves their problems because...